 Sukanya Samriddhi Accounts

 Devised for the welfare of the Girl child through provision of finances at the time of important events of her life i.e. education and marriage.
 SukanyaSamriddhiYojana was launched on December, 02, 2014 as part of the BetiBachaoBetiPadhao.
-The small deposit scheme offers a competitive rate of interest of 8.5% along with tax benefits.
+The Sukanya Samriddhi Account scheme offers a competitive rate of interest of 8.4% along with tax benefits

 Token amount of Rs.250 to open a Sukanya Samriddhi Yojana account

 With a minimum deposit of Rs.250, you can open an SSY account and the maximum deposit amount can be Rs.1,50,000.
+Subsequent deposits shall be in multiples of fifty rupees subject to the condition that a minimum of two hundred and fifty rupees shall be made as deposit in a financial year in one account.
 The deposits can be made in one lumpsum or in multiple instalments in a Financial Year.

 Double Tax Benefits